airshipit/shipyard/src/bin/shipyard_airflow/README.md

-        Site designs, including the configuration of bare metal host nodes, network design, operating systems, Kubernetes nodes, Armada manifests, Helm charts, and any other descriptors that define the build out of a group of servers enter the UCP via Shipyard.
+        Site designs, including the configuration of bare metal host nodes, network design, operating systems, Kubernetes nodes, Armada manifests, Helm charts, and any other descriptors that define the build out of a group of servers enter the Airship via Shipyard.
 Secrets, such as passwords and certificates use the same mechanism. <br />
-        The designs and secrets are stored in UCP's Deckhand, providing for version history and secure storage among other document-based conveniences.
+        The designs and secrets are stored in Airship's Deckhand, providing for version history and secure storage among other document-based conveniences.
     </dd>